 The New Broom sweeping green.
 Providing employment and volunteering opportunities, reducing the community’s contribution to landfill and generating income for the Trust’s core activities.

-We even offer a range of Ecover and Faith in Nature refills, to help you reduce single use plastics in your life.
+We also offer a range of Ecover and Faith in Nature refills, to help you reduce single use plastics in your life.

 Vintage, quirky, useful, less waste, less cost more fun……

 We are open Monday to Saturday 10 til 4.30 pop in and have a rummage.

 If you are interested in volunteering or have any New Broom related queries email firstname.lastname@example.org or call us on 07935 570259

 The Community Pantry can be found in the Lucky House carpark on Latheron Lane.
 It’s a small sage coloured shed, which is checked daily by our small band of volunteers.
 You need a code to get in and it’s displayed on the Tesco notice board and in the New Broom window and various other places about the village.

 The main aim of the pantry is to prevent food going to waste, whilst at the same time providing a helping hand to anyone needing a little support.